Optimising Images for the Web: A Guide for Designers

 Resize your images

 The larger the size of the image, the longer it will take to load.
-Resizing the photos with the correct image dimension will support and Improves the load time.
+Resizing the photos with the correct image dimensions will support and improve the load time.
 It's essential to resize your images to the right size.

 Use image compression software.